cfu288/mere-medical/apps/docs/blog/2022-01-07-what-is-mere-medical.md

 Mere Medical is still in early development and is essentially pre-release software.
 However, we've already accomplished a lot of goals:

-- Self-hostable - Run the software on your computers, no third parties
+- Self-hostable - Run Mere Medical on your computers, no third parties
 - Source-available - Audit every line of code that touches your medical records.
 - Multi-platform - A progressive web application that runs on any OS or device with a browser.
-- Offline-first - Data is stored locally and can be accessed with no internet connection
+- Offline-first - Data is stored locally on device and can be accessed with no internet connection.
-- Full control of data - Backup, export, and delete your data
+- Full control of data - Backup, export, and delete your data.
 - Automatic sync to patient portals - Reduce the work you need to do to get your records.
-- Multiple EMR support - Integrations to two EMR systems, which includes 450+ health systems and practices
+- Multiple EMR support - Integrations to two different EMR systems, which includes 450+ health systems and practices.

 There are a few more features I'd like to wrap up before we hit v1.0, hopefully coming soon.